Deforming three-manifolds with positive scalar curvature: Introduction

 The full set of solutions to the vacuum Einstein constraint equations is the set $\mathcal{M}_4$ of all asymptotically flat initial data sets $(g,h)$ defined on $\re^3$ such that \begin{itemize} \item [a)] $R_g + (tr_g\, h)^2 - |h|^2=0$, \item [b)] $\nabla _i h^{i}_{\ j}-\nabla_j (tr_g\, h) = 0$. \end{itemize} These metrics no longer have nonnegative scalar curvature, so it would be interesting to find methods to study their deformations.

 The paper is organized as follows.
-In Section 2 we explain the conformal method.
-In Section 3 we prove some interpolation lemmas which will be useful later in handling regions covered by necks.
-In Section 4 we discuss the surgery process and some of its basic properties.
-In Section 5 we recall the connected sum construction of manifolds of positive scalar curvature due to Gromov and Lawson, and explain how it can be used to revert surgery.
-In Section 6 we discuss some of the basic results about the Ricci flow with surgery.
-In Section 7 we introduce the concept of a canonical metric and give a proof of the main theorem.
-In Section 8 we prove the connectedness results concerning asymptotically flat metrics on $\re^3$.
+In Section 2 we will explain the main steps in the proof of the Main Theorem with a minimum of notation.
+In Section 3 we explain the conformal method.
+In Section 4 we prove some interpolation lemmas which will be useful later in handling regions covered by necks.
+In Section 5 we discuss the surgery process and some of its basic properties.
+In Section 6 we recall the connected sum construction of manifolds of positive scalar curvature due to Gromov and Lawson, and explain how it can be used to revert surgery.
+In Section 7 we discuss some of the basic results about the Ricci flow with surgery.
+In Section 8 we introduce the concept of a canonical metric and give a proof of the main theorem.
+In Section 9 we prove the connectedness results concerning asymptotically flat metrics on $\re^3$.

 {\it Acknowledgments.} This project started in February of 2008 while I was visiting Gang Tian at Princeton University.
 I am deeply grateful to Tian for the support and the many enlightening discussions about the nature of singularity formation during the Ricci flow with surgery.
 I also thank Andre Neves for the mathematical conversations we had during that time.
 I am thankful to Richard Schoen for the interest and for suggesting the problem back in 2006.
-I would also like to thank Gerard Besson for discussions about the surgery process.
+I would like to thank Gerard Besson for discussions about the surgery process, and I also thank the anonymous referee for the invaluable suggestions on the exposition.
 Finally I am grateful to the hospitality of the Institute for Advanced Study, in Princeton, where part of this work was written during the fall of 2008.
 I was supported by CNPq-Brazil and FAPERJ.